superjer/sah/README.md

 Instructions
 ============

+Just run your NodeJS server with node/server.js

-This is designed to piggy-back off an existing login system.
-You should just need a mysql table with userids and usernames, if you really want to run it yourself.
+It is designed to piggy-back off an existing login system.
+You will need to somehow give users cookies with usernames and ids.

+You also need to somehow serve the static resources: \*.html, css/\*, js/\*, image/\*